Harvey's

 Harvey's is a fast food restaurant chain operating in Canada, with locations in every province except British Columbia.
 It serves hamburgers, poutine, hot dogs, french fries, onion rings, and other traditional Canadian fast-food fare.
 The chain is owned by Recipe Unlimited (previously known as Cara Operations).

-Harvey's is the fourth largest burger chain in Canada.
-Opened in 1959, Harvey's is one of Canada's longest-standing Canadian owned and operated restaurants.
-Harvey's is known for its grilled burgers and for providing customers with the choice of various toppings.
+Opened in 1959, the company is one of Canada's longest-standing Canadian owned and operated restaurants.
+It is known for its grilled burgers and for providing customers with a choice of various toppings.